 If you’re interested in freelance writing, there are many great resources with plenty of freelance writing jobs for introverts.
 There are many freelance writers who have built their job into a full-time, high-paying career.
 As you build up your portfolio and experience, take on more challenging and higher paying gigs.

 Freelance writing is a seamless fit with other great jobs for quiet people like blogging and proofreading.
 You may find you enjoy contributing to other blogs, proofreading articles for companies, and writing for others through freelance gigs.
 When you’re working from home, you can choose the path and jobs that fit your schedule and preference.
+Writing is one of my favorite side gigs for introverts.

 4. Selling Using Amazon FBA